some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If the initial value is of concern - i.e. for fields - the server shall immediately send the first notification/event; i.e. event.
+If the initial value is of concern - i.e. for fields - the server shall immediately send the first notification/event; i.e. event on a new subscription.
 The client shall repeat the Subscribe Eventgroup entry, if it did not receive the notification/event in a configurable timeout.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_833